 We had to capture a photo of the Utility Kilt!
 This fellow looks like he's feeling cool in his snappy wardrobe.

-Below we have one very pretty bird who was hanging out with his hen.
-These are such pretty creatures, but man are they loud when they call to one another.
-I think the flashy colors are like a warning for the noise potential packed inside.
+a warning for the noise potential packed inside.
 This one didn't have any of the flashy tail feathers.
 I think they harvest them since would be damaged when hauling the bird to the fair in box or crate.

 We were dissapointed that no turkeys were at the fair.
 They are really fun birds to watch, and they seem to enjoy watching people.
 Maybe next year there will be some.